rossprogram/rossprogram.github.io/counselors/index.md

 ---
 ## Working as a Ross Counselor

 The Ross Program will hire several counselors to work at Ross/USA from mid June to early August.
 The Program will also hire several counselor to work at Ross/Aisa from early July to early August.
-For those weeks, all Ross participants live in a campus dormitory.
+For those weeks, all Ross participants live in a college dormitory.
 Counselors oversee dormitory life, and supervise and advise the first-year students and junior counselors.

 ## Application Requirements